When you get a Green Card, it will be valid for 10 years. After 10 years you will have an expired Green Card and will need a new one.

 - You changed your name or other biographic information.

-- If you are outside the U.S and your card will expire within 6 months but you plan to return to the U.S before it expires, then you must renew it when you return.
+If you are outside the US and your Green Card will expire within 6 months but you plan to return to the US before it expires, then you must renew it when you return.

 How to Renew my Green Card?

-The Green Card renewal goes through these four simple steps:
+To renew your Green Card you must go through four simple steps:

 - Submit supporting and required documents.

 You should fill in the form I-90 which also has instructions on how to complete it.
 You must follow these instructions because mistakes will lead USCIS to deny your application.
 For example, you must choose the correct reason why you are applying for renewal of the Green Card.
 There are 17 listed reasons so you have to choose the correct ones.
 The reason you choose will tell you which documents you have to submit.